sudhirsilwal23/CPP-PracticeExcercise-Object-Detection/README.md

 **Note:** For all the files compilation and execution steps are the same.

-		  Just replace the filename in the compile command with the file you want to run.
+Just replace the c++ source code filename(Exercise1.cpp) in the compile command with the file you want to run.
+-o Exercise1: This is an option flag that tells the compiler to name the output executable file Exercise1.
+Running the Executable ./Exercise1.

 ---